Flowtask-ai/pdd-cursor-template/README.md

 This template builds upon the groundbreaking **Context Engineering** methodology.
 We extend our gratitude to the original creators who pioneered this approach for AI-assisted development.
 Their work on providing comprehensive context to AI assistants has fundamentally changed how we think about AI collaboration.

 ### Cursor Team
-Special thanks to the **Cursor team** for creating such a powerful development environment and for the recent **Subagents** feature that inspired our role-based development system.
+Special thanks to the **Cursor team** for creating such a powerful development environment.
 Their continuous innovation in AI-assisted development tools makes projects like this possible.

+### Claude Code Team
+We also acknowledge the **Claude Code team** for the **Subagents** concept that inspired our role-based development approach.
+While we use Cursor, the conceptual inspiration from their multi-agent collaboration features has been valuable.

 ### Community
 To the open-source community and all contributors who believe in the power of AI-assisted development.
 Your feedback, contributions, and adoption help us improve and evolve this methodology.